Electricians are responsible for fitting and repairing electrical circuit boards and wiring in private homes or businesses.

 You can then apply for an SJIB card, as a provisional electrician, providing you meet the requirements for health and safety and wiring regulations.
-The SJIB website will always have the most up to date information regarding this.
+The SJIB website has the most up to date information regarding this.

-If you will be working on construction sites you may need to apply for a CSCS (Construction Skills Certification Scheme) card.
+If you will be working on construction sites you will need to apply for a CSCS (Construction Skills Certification Scheme) card.

 After gaining the SVQ in Electrical Installation at SCQF Level 7 and 2 years' work experience, you can apply to the SJIB to re-grade as an Approved Electrician.